frontendparham/forkify-app/README.md

 - Own recipe upload
 - Own recipes automatically bookmarked
 - User can only see own recipes, not from others
+- User can see number of pages between the pagination buttons
+- Add recipe form validation before submitting
+- Shopping list feature: button on recipe to add ingredients to a list

 ### Screenshot